glangeveld/ice/README.md

 # Interactive Command Executor (`ice`)

-This Python program reads command lines one-by-one from a file and executes these command lines on request.
-For this purpose it runs a loop with the following steps:
+Simple Python program that reads command lines one-by-one from a file and executes these command lines on request.
+It is especially convenient to use this program for command line-based demonstrations.
+The program executes a loop with the following steps:

 1. Wait for the Enter key to be pressed
 2. Show the command line that will be executed